zellij-org/zellij/README.md

 It is possible to configure keyboard shortcuts and their actions in a yaml file.
 An example file can be found under `example/config.yaml`.

+Zellij will look for a file `/zellij/config.yaml` in the default configuration location of your os.

-To pass a config file to zellij run it either with:
+To pass a config file directly to zellij run it either with:
 `cargo run -- --config [FILE]` or `zellij --config [FILE]`.

 The structure is as follows: